rachelkriggs/rachelkriggs.github.io/_posts/2018-12-07-chocolate-bars.md

 _**Do chocolate bars made from beans grown in Venezuela have a different average rating compared to beans grown elsewhere?**_

-All of the code used for this project can be found [in the project's Github repository](https://github.com/UBC-MDS/DSCI_522-Chocolate_Ratings_Analysis) and the analysis can be reproduced by following the instructions in the Readme file.
+The code for this project can be found [in the project's Github repository](https://github.com/UBC-MDS/DSCI_522-Chocolate_Ratings_Analysis) and the analysis can be reproduced by following the instructions in the Readme file.

 The tools we used to produce this analysis included RStudio, Make, and Docker.